rossizero/thedarkage/README.md

 ## Setup
 Build your TDA2Plugins.jar (For Intellij read this: https://www.jetbrains.com/help/idea/working-with-artifacts.html) and put it into the plugins folder of your server.
 Restart the server (never reload since that will break it).
-It is recommended to set the --world-container tag like so: `start "server" java -Xmx1G -jar paper-XXX.jar --world-container worlds`.
+It is recommended to set the --world-container tag like so: `java -Xmx1G -jar paper-XXX.jar --world-container worlds`.
 This will put all your worlds into one subfolder of your servers main folder.
 Now a TDA2Plugins folder should exist containing a config.yml file.
 This is a sample config file:
 ```
 sqlPassword: <your password>